Demand and Welfare Analysis in Discrete Choice Models with Social Interactions: INTRODUCTION

 \textbf{Empirical Illustration}: We illustrate our theoretical results with an empirical example of a hypothetical, targeted public subsidy scheme for anti-malarial bednets.
-In particular, we use micro-data from a pricing experiment in rural Kenya (Dupas, 2014) to estimate an econometric model of demand for bednets, where spillover can arise via different channels, including a preference for conformity and perceived negative externality arising from neighbors' use of a bednet.
+In particular, we use micro-data from a pricing experiment in rural Kenya (Dupas, 2014) to estimate an econometric model of demand for bednets, where spillovers can arise via different channels, including a preference for conformity and perceived negative externality arising from neighbors' use of a bednet.
 In this setting, we calculate predicted effects of hypothetical income-contingent subsidies on bednet demand and welfare.
 We perform these calculations by first accounting for social interactions, and then compare these results with what would be obtained if one had ignored these interactions.
 We find that allowing for (positive) interaction leads to a prediction of lower demand when means-tested eligibility is restricted to fewer households and higher demand when the eligibility criterion is more lenient, relative to ignoring interactions.
-The intuitive explanation is that ignoring a covariate with positive impact on the outcome would lead to under-prediction if the prediction point for the ignored covariate is higher than its mean value.
-As for welfare, allowing for social interactions may lead to a welfare \emph{loss} for ineligible households, in turn implying higher deadweight loss from the subsidy scheme, relative to estimates obtained ignoring social spillover where welfare effects for ineligibles are zero by definition.
+To illustrate, consider a policymaker debating whether to expand eligibility for the subsidy from 40\% to 60\% of the population.
+In the presence of conforming effects, the increase in eligibility will spur more non-eligible to adopt, such that the total demand with spillovers are \textit{larger} than without spillovers.
+Conversely, if eligibility was cut from 40\% to 20\%, the drop in adoption would be magnified by conforming effects, such that the total demand with spillovers are \textit{lower} than without spillovers.\footnote{The intuition can be understood via a simple example.
+Suppose the true regression model is $y=\beta_{0}+\beta_{1}x+u$, where $\beta_{1}>0$.
+Suppose, to predict $y$ at a value $x_{0}$ of $x$, we ignore the covariate and simply use $\bar {y}$ as the prediction.
+If $x_{0}<\bar{x}$, then the naive prediction $\bar {y}=$ $\beta_{0}+\beta_{1}\bar{x}$ will be larger than the true value $\beta_{0}+\beta_{1}x_{0}$, whereas if $x_{0}>\bar{x}$, then the naive prediction $\bar{y}$ will be smaller than the true value $\beta_{0}+\beta _{1}x_{0}$.} As for welfare, allowing for social interactions may lead to a welfare \emph{loss} for ineligible households, in turn implying higher deadweight loss from the subsidy scheme, relative to estimates obtained ignoring social spillovers where welfare effects for ineligibles are zero by definition.
 The resulting net welfare effect, aggregated over both eligibles and ineligibles, admits a large range of possible values including both positive and negative ones, with associated large variation in the implied deadweight loss estimates, all of which are consistent with the \emph{same} coefficient on the social interaction term in the choice probability function.